National Park Service, Interior.

 With this proposed rule, NPS intends to minimize or reduce the potential for PWC user accidents, to minimize or reduce the potential safety conflicts between PWC users and other water recreationists, to decrease visitor accident and incident rates, and to help ensure that visitors safely enjoy and are satisfied with the quality of park recreation activities.

 Some research suggests that PWC use is viewed by some segments of the public as a nuisance due to the noise, speed, and overall environmental effects, while others believe that PWC use is no different from other watercraft, and recreationists have a “right” to enjoy this sport.
 Specific complaints have been received from some anglers who have complained during surf casting season in Jamaica Bay because PWC infringe upon their area.

 This proposed rule would eliminate the potential for PWC-related accidents within those areas of the Jamaica Bay Unit closed to PWC use, a beneficial impact.
 Personal watercraft users and other boaters would experience minor to moderate adverse impacts in the North Channel when turning around within the navigational channel at the trestle bridge.
-Cumulative impacts would be reduced as a result of restricting PWC use, with negligible to minor impacts depending on the type of activity and its location.
+Cumulative impacts would be reduced as a result of restricting PWC Start Printed Page 9501use, with negligible to minor impacts depending on the type of activity and its location.
 Cumulative minor adverse impacts on areas outside unit waters could increase if PWC use in other areas increased.